 Cove Park was founded to give living artists opportunities to create freely and on their own terms.
-New work in the arts needs financial support as, for example, does original thought in science or medicine, and currently we need help with the following.
+New work in the arts needs financial support as, for example, does original thought in science or medicine.

 Sketch of proposed exterior Proposed floor plan